Electric Vehicle Infrastructure Fund

 EV Infrastructure Fund Projects

-As of January 2025, Transport Scotland has provided £4.48 million to support development of strategies and procurement and has awarded over £15.3 million of funding to local authorities and regional collaborations to support delivery of their public EV charging strategies.
-The balance of the £30 million is expected to be awarded by the end of April 2025.
+Transport Scotland has provided £4.48 million to support development of strategies and procurement to all of Scotland’s 32 local authorities and has allocated a further £25.52million of funding to local authorities and regional collaborations to support delivery of their public EV charging strategies.
+This means that the full £30 million of public funding available through the EV Infrastructure Fund has now been allocated to local authorities in Scotland.

 The Scottish Futures Trust are working closely with Transport Scotland and local authorities to support procurement and delivery of EV Infrastructure Fund projects.
 The pipeline for EV Infrastructure Fund project procurement and delivery can be viewed on the Scottish Futures Trust website.